 Each connection was perfectly spelled out on the Rail Europe travel planning website, and went smoothly.
 The entire trip, including all the connections, only took 2.44 hours.

-Train travel varies by country, of course, but in general, it’s safe and efficient.
+Train travel in Europe varies by country, of course, but in general, it’s safe and efficient.
 You still need to take the usual precautions, though.
 I learned this when my purse stolen once while sleeping on a train in France.
 Fortunately, police can be found at most stations if you need assistance.

 Not long ago, my daughter told me about her upcoming summer plans – a month-long trip around Europe.